Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Acknowledgements

 \section{Acknowledgements}

-Ekaterina Kalinicheva, Florian Mouret and Milena Planells were supported by the PC ALAMOD from the PEPR FairCarbon.
+Ekaterina Kalinicheva, Florian Mouret and Milena Planells were supported by the PC ALAMOD from the PEPR FairCarbon and received government funding managed by the Agence Nationale de la Recherche under the France 2030 program.
 Florian Helen and Stéphane Mermoz were supported by a ``R\&T: Estimation annuelle de paramètres bio-géophysiques des forêts françaises et leurs changements par IA'' grant from the Centre National d'Études Spatiales (CNES) (Marché n°5700013599).

 We would like to express our sincere gratitude to Julien Michel and Jordi Inglada for their assistance and valuable advice on deep learning methods, without which this work would not have been possible.
+We also gratefully acknowledge Jerôme Bock from ONF for providing the independent ALS-derived canopy height data used in this study for forest disturbance detection task.